-Segmenting citrus is a surprisingly useful skill, especially if you have Littles that struggle chewing pulp and end up eschewing all that sweet vitamin C altogether.
-With just a touch of time and effort segmenting the fruit will leave only pretty, jewel-like pieces for easy eating – and beautiful presentation.
+Segmenting citrus is a surprisingly useful skill, especially if you have littles at home who struggle chewing pulp and end up eschewing all that sweet vitamin C altogether.
+With just a touch of time and effort, segmenting the fruit will leave only pretty, jewel-like pieces for easy eating — and beautiful presentation.
 The method works on any citrus, from navel oranges to grapefruits.

 Here’s how it’s done: